rwilliams/jrubywiki/PerformanceTuning.md

 Performance Tuning
 ==================
 JRuby supports a number of options to help you tune performance.
-They range from turning on experimental features to turning off inefficient emulations of Ruby features.This document describes these options and their effects.<br/><br/>
+They range from turning on experimental features to turning off inefficient emulations of Ruby features.This document describes these options and their effects.

+Note that before exploring these options, you should spend some time [[Troubleshooting Performance]] to eliminate application or library-level bugs.

 Enabling invokedynamic
 ----------------------